Braves vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 87 hits with 23 doubles, a triple, eight home runs, 20 walks and 42 RBI.
-He's also stolen four bases.
+- Castellanos has collected 88 hits with 23 doubles, a triple, eight home runs and 21 walks.
+He has driven in 43 runs with four stolen bases.

-- Castellanos has picked up at least one hit in six games in a row.
-During his last 10 games he is hitting .293 with three doubles, a home run, two walks and seven RBI.
+- Castellanos hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .317 with three doubles, a home run, three walks and eight RBI.

 Castellanos Recent Games